 Starglider is a 3D space shooter created by the young programmer Jez San and published by Rainbird in 1986 for the Commodore 64, Atari ST, Apple II, ZX Spectrum, and other computers.
 The Amiga version was released in 1987.

-Back to Starglider, despite the simple visuals, it was quite advanced for its time.
+Back to Starglider, despite the simple visuals, it was pretty advanced for its time.
 The gameplay was fast and addictive.
 The Amiga version included a soundtrack composed by David Lowe, using one of the earliest examples of digitized instruments sounds.
-The game also included a sci-fi novella written by James Follett (brother of the more famous Ken), describing the backstory.
+The game package also included a sci-fi novella written by James Follett (brother of the more famous Ken), describing the backstory.

 Starglider was voted #2 Best Amiga game in 1987, and it won another prize for Best Digitized Speech (the voice was Clare Edgeley, a Rainbird employee).